highmobility/hmkit-node/README.md

 ## Requirements

-HMKit Node.js SDK requires node v8.0.0 or higher for ES2015 and async function support.
+HMKit Node.js SDK requires Node v8.0.0 or higher for ES2015 and async function support.

-## Integration
+## Installation

 Use the npm package manager for Node.js.
 Simply type the following into a terminal window: